 Tips and Variations

 If you prefer a white risotto, you can omit the tomato.
-For a more distinctive flavor, you can use smoked cheese instead of regular white cheese.
+For a more distinctive flavor, you can use smoked cheese instead of white cheese.